 Transportation accessibility is the #1 factor in industrial site selection.

 CSX Transportation and Carolina Coastal Railway offer business rail service throughout the county.
 Amtrak passenger service is available in Historic Downtown Rocky Mount.
-The CSX Carolina Connector Intermodal facility in Rocky Mount is expected to be completed in 2020 and will offer Nash County businesses a competitive advantage for logistics and the distribution of goods.
+The new CSX Carolina Connector Intermodal facility in Rocky Mount offers Nash County businesses a competitive advantage for logistics and distribution.

 Foreign Trade Zone

-Nash County is served by Foreign-Trade Zone #214 located in Southeastern North Carolina (SENC) and offers individuals and businesses the opportunity to import foreign goods into a duty-free zone.
+Nash County is served by Foreign Trade Zone #214 located in Southeastern North Carolina (SENC), offering individuals and businesses the opportunity to import foreign goods into a duty-free zone.

 Out of multiple sites in seven states we decided on Nash County for our new U.S plant site location, because of the strategic location, along I-95, and right in the center of the East Coast corridor.
 A majority of our targeted customers and consumers are located on the East Coast, based on a Logistics Study that was done by an external consulting company.
 Other important factors that were favorable was the good climate, the availability of a competent and non-union work force, attractive incentives, lower operating costs, the proximity of most of our raw material suppliers, a pro-business environment, and a business park with a professional appearance/infrastructure/accessibility.
 We absolutely do not regret our decision and we are planning to expand our business operation in Nash County, NC in the near future.

 – Frans Castelein, President of Poppies International, Inc.